17 November 2017

 Korby Lenker opens

 On Friday, November 17, the me&thee welcomes back Griffin House to its stage.
-Since first appearing at this venerable music coffeehouse several years ago, Griffin House has quickly become a regular and a crowd favorite.
+Since first appearing at this venerable music coffeehouse several years ago, Griffin has quickly become a regular and a crowd favorite.
 Customers and volunteers alike constantly ask when he’ll be coming back to play.
 Griffin is a Nashville-based artist whose openly emotional singing, poetic lyrics, and spiraling melodies recall Jackson Browne circa his classic album, Late for the Sky. ¶ Another Nashvillian, Korby Lenker, opens the show.

 Concert starts at 8:00 pm.